Ezurio/UwTerminalX/README.md

 There are various instructions and help pages available on the [wiki site](https://github.com/LairdCP/UwTerminalX/wiki/).

-Laird encourages people to branch/fork UwTerminalX to modify the code and accepts pull requests to merge these changes back into the main repository.
+Ezurio encourages people to branch/fork UwTerminalX to modify the code and accepts pull requests to merge these changes back into the main repository.

 ## Mailing list/discussion